Paul Erdős: Life

-Because he was Jewish, Erdős decided Hungary was dangerous and left the country, relocating to the United States in 1938.
+Because he was Jewish, Hungary was dangerous so he left the country, relocating to the United States in 1938.
 Many members of Erdős's family, including two of his aunts, two of his uncles, and his father, died in Budapest during World War II.
 His mother was the only one that survived.
-He was living in America and working at the Princeton Institute for Advanced Study at the time.
+He was living in America and working at the Institute for Advanced Study in Princeton at the time.
 However, his fellowship at Princeton only got extended by 6 months rather than the expected year due to Erdős not conforming to the standards of the place; they found him "uncouth and unconventional".

 Described by his biographer, Paul Hoffman, as "probably the most eccentric mathematician in the world," Erdős spent most of his adult life living out of a suitcase.
 Except for some years in the 1950s, when he was not allowed to enter the United States based on the accusation that he was a Communist sympathizer, his life was a continuous series of going from one meeting or seminar to another.
 During his visits, Erdős expected his hosts to lodge him, feed him, and do his laundry, along with anything else he needed, as well as arrange for him to get to his next destination.

 Ulam left his post at the University of Wisconsin–Madison in 1943 to work on the Manhattan Project in Los Alamos, New Mexico with other mathematicians and physicists.
 He invited Erdős to join the project, but the invitation was withdrawn when Erdős expressed a desire to return to Hungary after the war.